rafaco/InAppDevTools/README.md

 </td></tr>
 <tr><td width="30%" align="center" valign="top"><img src="https://github.com/rafaco/InAppDevTools/wiki/screenshots/Animated/Screenshots_Crash.gif" height="15%"></td><td>

- **Inmediate crash visualization and report**
+ **Crash visualization and report**
-We intercept any exception and show their details immediately en the same screen where it happen.
-These include app status, current activity, logs, screenshots and graphic stacktrace with navigation to causing source lines.
+We intercept any exception and show details immediately, on the same screen where it happen.
+These details include app status, current activity, logs, screenshots and graphic stacktrace with navigation to causing source lines.
 Crashes can be reported via email and we will include a zip with all gathered details.
 </td></tr>
 <tr><td width="30%" align="center" valign="top"><img src="https://github.com/rafaco/InAppDevTools/wiki/screenshots/Animated/Screenshots_Logs.gif" height="15%"></td><td>

 **Logs, reproduction steps and advance events**
 Browse the standard logcat output from your sessions as you use your app.
 They are surrounded by our auto generated events to give you more context.
-Our event cover from basic reproduction steps (user interactions, navigations, network activity...) to advanced entries (lifecycle events, crashes, ANRs, device events...).
+Our event cover from basic reproduction steps (user interaction, navigation, network activity...) to advanced entries (lifecycle events, crashes, ANRs, device events...).
 </td></tr>
 <tr><td width="30%" align="center" valign="top"><img src="https://github.com/rafaco/InAppDevTools/wiki/screenshots/Animated/Screenshots_UI.gif" height="15%"></td><td>

 **View inspector**
-Navigate throught your current layout components by touching elements or by browsing your hierarchy.
-Modify xml properties straigh away and see the results in your screen.
+Navigate through your current layout components by touching elements or by browsing your hierarchy.
+Modify xml properties straight away and see the results in your screen.
 Browse you current components and their sources (tasks, activity and fragments), zoom your screen, measure elements and take screenshots.
 </td></tr>
 <tr><td width="30%" align="center" valign="top"><img src="https://github.com/rafaco/InAppDevTools/wiki/screenshots/Animated/Screenshots_Logic.gif" height="15%"></td><td>